-Last night's Grammy Awards provided us with a good lesson in luxury branding and shed light on why couture plays a rather significant role in fashion despite its overarching sense of impracticality and outdatedness.
-Case in point: Rihanna, who attended the awards ceremony in a gown from Giambattista Valli's Spring/Summer 2015 couture collection.
-Last to arrive at the Grammys, Rihanna's look was easily one of the most talked about, blogged about, tweeted about, Instagrammed, etc., look of the evening.
+Red carpets often prove a worthwhile lesson in luxury branding and shed light on why couture plays a rather significant role in fashion despite its overarching sense of impracticality and outdatedness.
+Consider, Rihanna, who attended the 57th annual Grammy Awards in February 2015 in a gown from Giambattista Valli's Spring/Summer 2015 couture collection.
+Last to arrive at the ceremony, Rihanna's look was easily one of the most talked about, blogged about, tweeted about, Instagrammed, etc., look of the evening.

-As you may know, “haute couture” is a legal term of art, and as a result, garments and accessories may only be labeled as such if the design house meets the standards established by Fédération française de la couture in 1945 (and subsequently updated in 1992).
+As you may know, “haute couture” is a legal term of art in France, and as a result, garments and accessories may only be labeled as such if the design house meets the standards established by Fédération française de la couture in 1945 (and subsequently updated in 1992).
 Accordingly, in order for a house to be deemed a creator of haute couture by the French Ministry of Industry, it must:

-In an article that Alexander Fury penned for The Independent this past July, he spoke to these points, namely, a few of the reasons couture is not exactly in its heyday: price and the lack of willing consumers.
-He noted that it is difficult to point to definitive figures regarding revenue and the cost of individual designs (sources suggest, however that daywear pieces start at approximately £8,000, with evening and formal wear beginning far above that).
+In an article that Alexander Fury penned for The Independent not too long ago, he spoke to these points, namely, a few of the reasons couture is not exactly in its heyday: Price and the lack of willing consumers, for one thing.
+He noted that since the practice of haute couture is shrouded in a bit of mystery (for most people, at least), it is difficult to point to definitive figures regarding revenue and the cost of individual designs (sources suggest, however that daywear pieces start at approximately £8,000, with evening and formal wear beginning far above that).

-Last year, nearly 30 million people tuned into the Grammy awards.
+In 2015, nearly 30 million people tuned into the Grammy awards.
 Even more people likely came across photos from the red carpet (and its stand out looks) thanks to an array of websites and the various forms of social media we all utilize.
-Rihanna's Giambattista Valli couture dress, with its truly voluminous two-tiered skirt, certainly falls into the camp of "stand out" looks and thus, garnered quite a bit of media attention both last night at the Grammys and last month when it was unveiled in Valli's S/S 2015 couture show in Paris a month prior.
+Rihanna's Giambattista Valli couture dress, with its truly voluminous two-tiered skirt, certainly falls into the camp of "stand out" looks and thus, garnered quite a bit of media attention both at the Grammys and when it was unveiled in Valli's S/S 2015 couture show in Paris a month prior.

 As such, there is a lot more to couture than meets the eye.